-Clinton far ahead in Electoral College race: Reuters/ipsos poll
+Clinton far ahead in Electoral College race: Reuters/Ipsos poll

 According to the project, lower voter turnout generally benefits Trump but his best hope for success is if Republican turnout surges and Democratic turnout is low.

-To examine these results and other scenarios, go to the States of the Nation project here: here
+To examine these results and other scenarios, go to the States of the Nation project here .